 You’re not limited in the type of plants you keep in them, as it’ll take whatever you can fit in the pot.
 If you have larger plants, simply opt for a larger bracket.

-They won’t be as good for trailing plants or privacy curtains, as some designs clip onto the railing rather than hook over the top.
+They won’t be as good for trailing plants or for adding privacy, as some designs clip onto the railing rather than hook over the top.
 But, they’re a perfectly convenient option if you already have some plants you need to move around.

 - Ideal for making use of existing pots